How often do you check the analytics data for your SaaS lead generation campaigns? Weekly? More often? Less?

 Checking your metrics can turn your lead generation strategy from good to great.
 It’s the difference between repeating the same, well-trodden path because ‘that’s what worked last time’ and breaking new ground because ‘that’s what didn’t work last time, so here’s what we can do to make it better’.

-Today I’m showing you five key metrics you should be measuring, what it tells you about the success of your lead generation activity, and how that insight can improve your software lead generation campaign.
+Today I’m showing you five key metrics you should be measuring, what it tells you about the success of your lead generation activity, and how that insight can improve your campaign.

 1) Page Visits

-Quite simply, this tells you how many people are visiting your web pages.
+Quite simply, this tells you how many people are visiting an individual page on your SaaS product's marketing website.
 This allows you to analyse the effectiveness of your content promotion strategy in attracting visitors to your website.

-Let’s say you’ve produced a new whitepaper that you’re offering from a landing page, which you are promoting through a series of five blog posts, some organic social media sharing, and also some paid social media adverts.
+Let’s say you’ve produced a new whitepaper that you’re offering from a landing page, which you are promoting through a series of five blog posts you've then shared on social media.

-Assuming that you promote all five blog posts in the same way, with the same amount of organic social sharing, you would expect a similar level of blog traffic from each.
-But if you see that four of your posts are getting 100+ visits, while one is only getting 50, you can review that post to see how you can improve it.
-Would a different title make it more engaging and relevant for your social media followers?
+Assuming that you promote all five blog posts in the same way, you would expect a comparable number of visits for each one in the first few days after publication.
+But if you see that four of your posts are getting 500+ visits, while one is only getting 50, you can review that post to see how you can improve it.
+Would a different title make it more engaging and relevant, driving more clicks, for example?

 The number of page visits gives you a starting point from which to dive deeper into your analytics, and see what percentage of those visitors convert into leads.